-Keto Pad Thai is a delicious departure from the mundane, ordinary low carb recipes that can totally flood our meal plans.
+Keto pad Thai is a delicious departure from the mundane, ordinary low carb recipes that frequently flood a low carb meal plan.

 If you don’t have a spiralizer, use a cheese grater to get that veggie noodle shape.